Advice for Families

-There are no set visiting times—you are always welcome.
-Although, we do advise avoiding mealtimes.
+There are no set visiting times—our doors are always open and you are always welcome.

 - Can I eat with my relative?

 Yes, you are very welcome.
-We just ask that you book meals 24 hours in advance.
+There is a small cost and all we ask is that you you book your meal with the Home 24 hours in advance.

 - Can I bring my children and my pet to visit?